-But under recently revised Medicare rules, hospitals that were denied reimbursement because a patient should not have been admitted can now can resubmit a bill within one year to Medicare for a payment based on observation status.
-The American Hospital Association has said that is not enough time and is suing Medicare to end the policy.
+But under Medicare rules revised last year, hospitals that were denied reimbursement because a patient should not have been admitted can now can resubmit a bill within one year to Medicare for a payment based on observation status.
+The American Hospital Association has said that is not enough time and is suing Medicare.

 Q. Will the cost of my maintenance drugs be covered when I am in the hospital?

 A. No, Medicare does not pay for these routine drugs for patients in the hospital in observation care.
 Some hospitals allow patients to bring these drugs from home.
 Others do not, citing safety concerns.

 If you have a separate Medicare drug plan, the coverage decision will be up to the insurer.
 If the plan covers your maintenance drugs at home and agrees to cover them in the hospital, it will only pay prices negotiated by the plan with drug companies and in-network pharmacies.
 Most hospital pharmacies are out-of-network.
 So even if your drug plan covers these drugs, you may be left paying most of the bill.